MicrosoftDocs/sql-docs/docs/t-sql/statements/create-availability-group-transact-sql.md

  DATABASE *database_name*
  Specifies a list of one or more user databases on the local [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance (that is, the server instance on which you are creating the availability group).
 You can specify multiple databases for an availability group, but each database can belong to only one availability group.
 For information about the type of databases that an availability group can support, see [Prerequisites, Restrictions, and Recommendations for Always On Availability Groups &#40;SQL Server&#41;](../../database-engine/availability-groups/windows/prereqs-restrictions-recommendations-always-on-availability.md).
 To find out which local databases already belong to an availability group, see the **replica_id** column in the [sys.databases](../../relational-databases/system-catalog-views/sys-databases-transact-sql.md) catalog view.

  The DATABASE clause is optional.
-If you omit it, the new availability group will be empty.
+If you omit it, the new availability group is empty.

- After you have created the availability group,  you will need connect to each server instance that hosts a secondary replica and then prepare each secondary database and join it to the availability group.
+ After you have created the availability group, connect to each server instance that hosts a secondary replica and then prepare each secondary database and join it to the availability group.
 For more information, see [Start Data Movement on an Always On Secondary Database &#40;SQL Server&#41;](../../database-engine/availability-groups/windows/start-data-movement-on-an-always-on-secondary-database-sql-server.md).

 > [!NOTE]
 >  Later, you can add eligible databases on the server instance that hosts the current primary replica to an availability group.
 You can also remove a database from an availability group.
 For more information, see [ALTER AVAILABILITY GROUP &#40;Transact-SQL&#41;](../../t-sql/statements/alter-availability-group-transact-sql.md).

  REPLICA ON
  Specifies from one to five SQL server instances to host availability replicas in the new availability group.
 Each replica is specified by its server instance address followed by a WITH (…) clause.
-Minimally, you must specify your local server instance, which will become the initial primary replica.
+Minimally, you must specify your local server instance, which becomes the initial primary replica.
 Optionally, you can also specify up to four secondary replicas.

  You need to join every secondary replica to the availability group.
 For more information, see [ALTER AVAILABILITY GROUP &#40;Transact-SQL&#41;](../../t-sql/statements/alter-availability-group-transact-sql.md).